• Skip to primary navigation

 Orchard

-Currently under construction, this area will simulate backyard areas combining fruit trees with grass areas, shrubs, raised beds with vegetables, herbs and flowers.
+This area simulates backyard areas combining fruit trees with grass areas, shrubs, raised beds with vegetables, herbs and flowers.
 There will also be a demonstration area with several different grass trials to show how homeowners can incorporate lawns in their landscape.

 Disease among the Grape Vines